 Bloodied lips open and close but form no sound.
-Closing her eyes, Emma merely shakes her head defeatedly, struggling to string together any sentence that isn't 'I don't know'.
-Never before has she felt she's known so little, and the fact that it is at a time when her life could well hang in the balance causes a weak ironic smile to touch the corner of her mouth involuntarily.
+Closing her eyes, Emma merely shakes her head defeatedly; struggling to string together any sentence that isn't 'I don't know'.
+Never in her life has she felt she's known so little, and the fact that it is at a time when her existance could well hang in the balance causes a weak, ironic smile to touch the corners of her mouth involuntarily.

 Not a good idea.

-Despite everything that has happened up until that moment, the blonde is still perplexed as she feels her body leave the floor- the sensation of floating not nearly as enjoyable as various television shows had promised it to be.
+Despite everything that has happened up until this moment, the blonde is still perplexed as she feels her body leave the floor; the sensation of floating not nearly as enjoyable as various television shows had promised it might be.

-It is quick; just a flick of a well-practiced hand and the younger woman is thrown backwards into the stone slabs behind her.
-There is a sickening crack of bone on rock as Emma's skull smacks backwards into the brickwork, before her head lolls- instantly limp- as Cora keeps her suspended for a moment before discarding her to the floor like trash.
-The old Queen makes her way over almost casually, and reaches down to place a hand over the blonde's dirt-stained chest.
+It is quick; just a flick of a well-practiced hand, and the younger woman is thrown backwards into the stone slabs behind her.
+There is a sickening crack of bone on rock as Emma's skull smacks into the brickwork, before her head lolls- instantly limp- and Cora keeps her suspended for a moment longer, before discarding her to the floor like trash.
+The sorceress then makes her way over almost casually, and reaches down to place a hand over the blonde's chest.

-Cora's head snaps up sharply; sure she recognizes the voice.
-She has little time to think on it however as the owner jumps on her; much closer than anticipated.
+Cora's head snaps up sharply; sure she recognises that voice.
+She has little time to think on it however, as the owner jumps on her; much closer than anticipated.

 The taking of the heart is quick, as if simply preformed as a reflex.
-Regina holds the glowing organ in her hand, mind-reeling as the woman below her claws weakly at her extended arm; powerful face suddenly haggard with understanding.
+Regina holds the glowing organ momentarily in her hand, her mind reeling as the woman below her claws weakly at her extended arm; her powerful face suddenly haggard with understanding.

 "I always hated it when you used magic, mother..."

-She sheds a tear as she crushes the heart into dust, much the same as she had shed a tear over her father all those years ago, but the feelings behind the solitary droplet couldn't be more different.
+She sheds a tear as she crushes the heart into dust, much the same as she had shed a tear over her father all those years ago, but the feeling behind the solitary droplet couldn't be any more different.

-She lets the dark ash fall from her hand to scatter over the lifeless form she still resides over, before wiping it repetitively on her skirt; trying to rid her fingers of the dusty residue.
-With a business-like sniff and a shaky hand dragging through her hair, she makes her way hesitantly over to the blonde's body that lies crumpled where she fell.
-Kneeling down primly on the hard stone of the floor, Regina hesitantly places a hand on a bare, lightly freckled shoulder and shakes gently.
+She lets the ash fall from her hand to scatter over the lifeless form she resides over, before wiping her palm repetitively on her skirt; trying to rid her fingers of the dusty residue.
+With a business-like sniff and a shaky hand dragging through her hair, she makes her way hesitantly over to the blonde, who lies crumpled where she fell.
+Kneeling down primly on the hard stone floor, Regina places a hand hesitantly on a bare, lightly freckled shoulder and shakes gently.

-Rewarded no response she tightens her hold and pulls Emma over until she lies on her back; brushing away the long tendrils of cornsilk that cover her battered face.
-She lowers herself until she's nose to nose with the lifeless blonde and stares into closed eyes intently as she raises a hand to feel for breath.
-Finally feeling a faint flutter of air against her hand she sits back on her knees and closes her eyes, taking a deep breath and trying to decide what to do.
+Rewarded no response, she tightens her grip and pulls Emma over until she lies on her back; brushing away the long tendrils of cornsilk that cover her battered face.
+She lowers herself down until she's nose to nose with the lifeless blonde and stares into closed eyes intently as she raises a hand to feel for breath.
+Finally feeling a faint flutter of air against her skin she sits back on her knees and closes her eyes; taking a deep breath and trying to decide what to do.

 A soft moan brings her back to the present, as Emma begins to move her head in a distracted manner; battling to regain consciousness.
 Regina notes a thin stream of blood dripping from the Sheriff's ear with mild alarm and raises her voice sternly